 Clinical trials are usually required to be conducted for novel types of SaMD.
-When conducting clinical trials, medical device GCP must be observed.
+When conducting clinical trials, medical device good clinical practice must be observed.
 Recently, the MHLW published evaluation indices for the safety and efficacy of SaMD that induces behavioural changes for disease treatment.

-2.7 What regulations apply to artificial intelligence/ machine learning powered digital health devices or software solutions and their approval for clinical use?
+2.5 What regulations (and corresponding authority(ies)) apply to AI/ML-powered digital health devices or software solutions and their approval for clinical use?

 The regulatory framework is essentially the same as that for SaMD.
 The MHLW published evaluation indices for the safety and efficacy of medical image diagnosis support systems using AI technology.
-In addition, an expert committee at the PMDA is currently discussing methods for the examination of adaptive AI devices that are intended to autonomously change their performance after being marketed.